 Ion beam sputtering or ion beam deposition (IBD) requires an ion beam which is facing a target.
 The resulting ion bombardment physically removes material from the target which is deposited on the substrate surface and leads to layer growth.
 The low sputtering pressure and the low process temperatures enable a dense layer growth and outstanding layer properties such as refractive index and low absorption losses.
 The adding of reactive gases such as oxygen allows reactive ion beam sputtering of dielectric materials.

 Plasma enhanced chemical vapor deposition is a plasma assisted reactive process to deposit thin films from a gas state (vapor) into a solid state on a substrate.
-This process requires pre-cursor gases, which need a plasma excitation to react into a vapor, condensing at the substrate surface.
+This process requires precursor gases, which need a plasma excitation to get vapourized and finally condensing on the substrate surface.
 Typically, the plasma excitation is done by a RF electrode setup or microwave antenna setup.
-Compared to thermal CVD, the temperature during PECVD is low, because chemical reactions are activated by the plasma and not be high temperature.
+Compared to thermal CVD the temperature during PECVD is low, because chemical reactions are activated by plasma and not be high temperature.

-Reactive ion etching uses reactive gases and ion bombardment for physically and chemically etching of the substrate surface.
-The reactive gases are ionized by a plasma excitation to etch into the substrate materials.
-The plasma excitation is done typically by a RF electrode or microwave antenna setup.
-The high reactivity allows high material selectivity, adjustable trench profile and high etch rate.
+Reactive ion etching uses reactive gases and ion bombardment for physically and chemically etching of substrate surfaces.
+Reactive gases are ionized by plasma excitation to etch into substrate materials.
+Plasma excitation is typically done by a RF electrode or microwave antenna setup.
+The high reactivity allows high material selectivity, adjustable trench profiles, and high etch rate.

 Different sputter setups allow a broad range of applications:

 Linear or orbital movement of the rotating substrate across rectangular magnetrons for precise multilayer coatings on large substrates.

 Single magnetron with rotating magnetic field or confocal arrangement with up to 4 magnetrons for advanced coatings on wafers.